atlasphp/Atlas.Orm/README.md

 * * *

 Atlas works in 2 layers.
-The lower _Table_ layer is a table data gatway implementation:
+The lower _Table_ layer is a table data gateway implementation:

 - A _Row_ represents a single table row.